AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 - `pod1_headline`
 - `pod1_body`

->[!NOTE]
->
->To create diverse content for each section of a multi-section email, utilize a [structured prompt](/help/user-guide/effective-prompts.md#structured-prompts).
-This approach allows you to generate specific content for each field name as outlined in your email template.

 Each section can use only one of each field type.
 In the above example, the `pod1` section can only use one `pod1_headline` field.

 A template can include up to three sections: